 Some of the actors have worked on a number of high profile productions, such as Game Of Thrones, the Harry Potter movies, Star Wars and Fury, starring Brad Pitt.
 Find out more below:

-He also completed a new film in a hotel, called Room Sixteen, which is inspiread by The Shining and Paranormal Activity.
+DB Morgan also completed another film recently in a hotel, called Room Sixteen, which is inspired by The Shining and Paranormal Activity.

 The films star high profile actors, such as Leona Clarke, who was the lead actress in An Inspector Calls, and Jamie Chambers, who has worked alongside the likes of Brad Pitt and Tom Hardy in high profile films.
 As well as appearing in Fury, he was also a Storm Trooper on one of the recent Star Wars movie.

-Watch the a preview documentary about Morris Men here:
+Watch the a preview film about Morris Men here:

 Read more about his work in The Daily Gazette.

 If you have any questions to ask Dominic about his career or how to break into the industry, please submit a question below:

 Director Dominic Morgan has also kindly shared his Top Eight Tips on how to create a micro-budget feature for up and coming filmmakers: